eth_uninstallFilter - BNB Smart Chain

 Body Parameters

-1. jsonrpc: A string specifying the version of the JSON-RPC protocol.
-Typically, this is "2.0".
+1. jsonrpc: The version of the JSON-RPC protocol.
+In this case, it is "2.0".

 Use Cases